Signs of Cocaine Abuse

 Withdrawal from Cocaine, Treatment and Next Steps

-Cocaine use releases excess amount of happiness-inducing biochemicals known as dopamine.
+Cocaine use releases excess amount of the happiness-inducing biochemical known as dopamine.
 After a cocaine binge, the brain isn’t able to produce natural amounts of dopamine on its own.
 This is why those who are addicted need the drug to simply feel normal.

 Cocaine withdrawal doesn’t typically produce physical symptoms, but psychological symptoms can range from depression to fatigue.